stormkit-io/serverless/README.md

 );
 ```

-In order to avoid setting the handler type all the time, you can also use the `process.env.SERVERLESS_HANDLER`
+To avoid setting the handler type all the time, you can also use the `process.env.SERVERLESS_HANDLER`
 environment variable to set a different default type.
 Allowed types are:

 - `awsAlb`